Coupling techniques for nonlinear ensemble filtering

-In this section, we discuss how to regularize the estimation of the KR rearrangement $S$ in high dimensions, by imposing certain functional constraints---e.g., sparsity---on the structure of the maximum likelihood estimator $\smash{\widehat{S}}$ defined in \eqref{eq:mle_KR}.
-Regularization is the cornerstone of filtering algorithms that aim to work in high dimensions with a limited ensemble size: examples include covariance tapering and inflation in the EnKF, or weight localization in particle filters \cite{evensen2007data,poterjoy2016localized}.
-In this work, we do not regularize the estimation of a covariance matrix, but rather the estimation of a more general nonlinear function: the KR rearrangement $S$.
 Like every estimator, $\widehat{S}$ has a bias---which quantifies how well we can approximate the true KR rearrangement in the limit of infinite data---and a variance---which measures the variability of the estimate with respect to different realizations of the samples $\zb^1,\ldots,\zb^M$ from $\pi$.
 Both bias and variance of $\widehat{S}$---which is a random function---can be controlled by changing the complexity of the approximation space for the estimator.
 Very rich parameterizations can yield estimators with low bias, but potentially unacceptable variance, if the number of samples $\zb^1,\ldots,\zb^M$ is insufficient.
 There is no point in trying to learn arbitrarily nonlinear transformations.
 In fact, that would be harmful.
 On the other hand, overly simple parameterizations that can be fitted with low variance might have an unnecessarily large estimation bias, leading to a waste of computational resources.
 Successful estimation requires addressing this bias-variance tradeoff, especially when dealing with high dimensions and low ensemble regimes.

 There are many ways to regularize the estimation of the KR rearrangement.
 For instance, one could augment the average log-likelihood in \eqref{eq:mle_KR} with a convex penalty on the coefficients of $\widehat{S}$---e.g., a ridge or lasso functional \cite{hastie2005elements}---yielding a penalized maximum likelihood estimator.
 In addition, one could constrain the function space for the estimator by using only low-order nonlinear basis functions (see Appendix \ref{sec:param_tri}).
 In this section, we focus on the complementary idea of regularizing the estimation by imposing {\it sparsity} constraints on $\widehat{S}$, i.e., by dropping some variable dependence from each component of the map, such that